ERC20s/uniswap-interface/README.md

 The user receives the ETH and pays a small slippage fee to the pool.

 # Background work
-1. CHAD smart contracts borrow 1 ETH and $400 by minting CHAD and selling it to the xDai pool (CHAD/xDai).
+1. CHAD smart contracts borrow 1 ETH and 400 xDai by minting CHAD and selling it to the xDai pool (CHAD/xDai).
-So the oracle trades $800 CHAD for $800 xDai then $400 xDai for 1ETH..
+So the oracle mints $800 of CHAD to buy $800 xDai then trade $400 xDai for 1ETH..
 So the CHAD oracle is in $800 profit with 1ETH and $400 xDai.

 2. CHAD oracle then places 'limit orders' to sell the XDAI/ETH at a 5% profit..